sainnhe/gruvbox-material-vscode/CONTRIBUTING.md

 There are 2 syntax highlighting logic available in this theme: default and colorful

-In the default syntax highlighting logic, only minimum but necessary tokens will be colored, because if everything is special, then nothing is special.
+In the default syntax highlighting logic, only minimum but necessary tokens will be colored.

 Unnecessary tokens include: variables, properties, members, parameters, etc.